 Dear Central 301 Families,

-We appreciate the feedback we are receiving from students and parents relevant to their experience with our most recent approach to remote learning.
-We hope you find spring break a time to rejuvenate in preparation for the next stage of remote learning.
-We are all eager to return to normal school life, but the safety of our community must be our first priority.
-We are Central, and we will make the best out of these difficult times.
+We appreciate the feedback we are receiving from students and parents relevant to their experience with our approach to remote learning.
+I, for one, am eager to return to normal school life, but the safety of our community must be our first priority.
+We are Central, and we will continue to make the best out of these difficult times.
 The district will continue to serve as a resource to our families.
 I speak for the district when I say that we look forward to welcoming your children back to school as soon as possible, and until that time we will do our part to provide a meaningful remote learning experience.

 Dr. Todd Stirn, Superintendent

 If you suspect you may have the Coronavirus, health care professionals are requesting that you call your physician before going to a medical facility.
 Symptoms include fever, cough and shortness of breath.
 The following link contains valuable information on the steps you should take to help prevent the spread of COVID-19 if you are sick: https://www.cdc.gov/

 The Illinois Department of Public Health and Illinois Poison Control Center have launched the Illinois Novel Coronavirus Hotline and email address to answer questions regarding the 2019 Coronavirus.
 The hotline and email address were created to provide consistent information, answer questions, share facts about symptoms, and provide up-to-date information from the CDC.
 Illinoisans can call 1-800-889-3931 or email firstname.lastname@example.org to get their questions answered.